Distinguished Professor in the Humanities

 Gregory B. Kaplan is Professor of Spanish and Distinguished Professor in the Humanities.

 Dr. Kaplan's principal area of research is medieval Spanish philology, which includes the literature of the Spanish Middle Ages as well as the history and evolution of the Spanish language.

-Dr. Kaplan has been awarded the University of Tennessee Jefferson Prize for demonstrated excellence in research and creative activity, a Lindsay Young Professorship in recognition of professional achievement in research and teaching, and a University of Tennessee National Alumni Association Outstanding Teacher Award.
+Dr. Kaplan has been awarded a National Endowment for the Humanities fellowship, the University of Tennessee Jefferson Prize, a Lindsay Young Professorship, a Distinguished Professorship in the Humanities, a Tennessee Humanities Center Fellowship, a UT College of Arts and Sciences Advising Award, and a University of Tennessee National Alumni Association Outstanding Teacher Award.

 - Ph.D., University of Pennsylvania